 “You deserve it, Millie.
 Your research and investigation broke that case wide open.”

 Mac’s doorbell chime sounded, and he welcomed Special Agent Simmons to his apartment.
-She, too, was wearing a hoodie, so she couldn’t be identified.
-Mac brought a bar stool from his kitchen to the bedroom to act as a platform for the FBI camera.
+She, too, was wearing a hoodie.
+Mac brought a bar stool from his kitchen to the bedroom as a platform for the FBI camera.
 Ronnie set her iPhone on the same seat to record the interview.

-Elisha Simmons distinctive.
+Elisha Simmons introduced herself and the other participants attending the interview in her distinctive Southern accent.

 “Alright, let's get started.
 Ms. Grainger, I gotta remind you now, lyin' to an FBI Agent is a federal felony, sure as the day is long.”

 “Agent Simmons, before we start, there’s something I want to say.
-Please don’t ask me to give up the Angel who saved my life twice twice.
+Please don’t ask me to give up the Angel who saved my life twice.
 We couldn’t conduct this interview were it not for her intervention.”

 “Very well, I’ll just ask y’all one question 'bout your Angel.
 Are y'all certain that the lady who pulled y’all outta the La Touche De l'artiste buildin' last Saturday was the one folks call the Chicago Angel?”